Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You need to meet the technical requirements for controlling access to Azure DevOps.
 What should you use?

 - [ ] Azure Multi-Factor Authentication (MFA).
-- [ ] on-premises firewall rules.
+- [ ] On-premises firewall rules.
-- [x] conditional access policies in Azure AD.
+- [x] Conditional access policies in Azure AD.
 - [ ] Azure role-based access control (Azure RBAC).

 ### You are configuring the Azure DevOps dashboard.
 The solution must meet the technical requirements.
 Which widget should you use for each metric?
-To answer, drag the appropriate widgets to the correct metrics.
-Each widget may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
-NOTE: Each correct selection is worth one point.

 ![Question 32](images/question32.jpg)